Object storage access control with Apache Ranger#

 Resource and privilege relationship limitations#

-The integration of Ranger with the Hive and Delta Lake connectors does not support any kind of relation between a resource, such as a table, and the granted access.
+The integration of Ranger with the Hive, Delta Lake, and Iceberg connectors does not support any kind of relation between a resource, such as a table, and the granted access.
 This is particularly evident when newly created resources are treated with the access rights of the existing policies.

-If you want all tables ending with -reporting to be accessible by everyone, you can create a policy that uses a value for *-reporting for the table.
-If you use * for database and * for column, you can grant a specific access to such a reporting table and all its columns in any database.
+If you want all tables ending with -reporting to be accessible by everyone, you can create a policy that uses the value *-reporting for the table.
+If you use * for database and * for column, you can grant a specific privilege such as reporting a table and all of its columns in any database.

-Alternatively you can grant all privileges to anyone creating new objects and requiring privileges to grant access to others.
-This policy might be too open for your use case, depending on your security policies, the data, the number of users and other aspects.
+Alternatively, you can grant all privileges to anyone creating new objects and require privileges to grant access to other users.
+This policy might be too open for your use case, depending on your security policies, the data, the number of users, and other aspects.

 Role management limitations#